-From 12 Foster Homes on Chicago's Southside to Yale Graduate
+From 12 Foster Homes on Chicago's Southside to Harvard Graduate

 "No one can go back and make a new beginning, but anyone can start today and make a new ending."

 Rodney Walker is an American author, entrepreneur, and inspirational speaker.
 He is the bestselling author of A New Day One, and is most known for his work in trauma-informed education.
 His award-winning keynote The Power of Resilience: From 12 Foster Homes to Harvard University, has received acclamation by school districts across the nation.
 A Chicago native, he has a Bachelors degree from Morehouse College and graduate degrees from Harvard and Yale University.

 Given the obstacles placed before him as a foster child, Rodney struggled academically and socially in school.
 In his early years of elementary school, he was diagnosed with autism, placed in special education, repeated the fourth grade due to poor academic performance, and finished his freshman of high school with a sub-1.5 GPA.
 After joining a youth mentoring program in his senior year of high school, Rodney was able to deal with life struggles that had restrained him.
 During this period, he also joined the Network for Teaching Entrepreneurship (NFTE), a youth entrepreneurship program for high school students.
 With the support and guidance of NFTE and committed mentors, Rodney competed and won various business plan competitions.
 It was here that Rodney became motivated and inspired to start his first business.